Key recommendations

 Helping people to access opportunities and thrive.

-• Young people’s aspirations may be raised by improving their awareness of the significant and growing opportunities in highly paid jobs available in the city, which require people with the right skills and qualifications.
+- Schools and colleges play a pivotal role in raising the aspirations of young people and can continue to raise aspirations by improving awareness of the significant and growing opportunities in highly paid jobs available in the city, which require people with the right skills and qualifications.

 Environment